Meeting the Cyber Insurance MFA Mandate

 Most cyber insurers now require organizations to adopt multi-factor authentication.
 Here’s what you need to know about meeting cyber insurance MFA mandates.

-Despite increased spending on cybersecurity — nearly $134 billion last year — data breaches cost companies an average of $3.86 million per incident, according to the Ponemon/IBM Security Cost of a Data Breach Report 2023.
+Despite increased spending on cybersecurity — nearly $134 billion last year — data breaches cost companies an average of $4.45 million per incident, according to the Ponemon/IBM Security Cost of a Data Breach Report 2023.
 The number skyrockets for those in heavily regulated industries and those dealing with sensitive personally identifiable information (PII).

 Obtaining cyber liability insurance has emerged as a key strategy for businesses to mitigate their losses and costs from cyberattacks.
 Colonial Pipeline already filed a claim with its cyber insurance carrier for the $4.4 million dollar ransom it paid to its attackers in May.
 PwC estimates the cyber insurance market will grow to $7.5 billion in the next decade as more companies consider it a necessary cost of doing business today.

 This brisk growth, however, has not necessarily translated into profit for carriers.
 The scope and damage of recent attacks, such as the SolarWinds hack, have led to massive hits for cyber insurers.
 As a consequence, companies taking out or renewing policies can expect steep premium increases — as much as 50% according to an Aon PLC report.
 They also can expect most carriers to include a cyber insurance MFA requirement.
 Meeting this MFA insurance requirement isn’t just a “nice to have,” either — in most cases, it’s mandatory in order to qualify for or renew coverage.

 Cyber liability insurance, or just cyber insurance, covers a business’s liability in the event of a data breach or other cyber incident.
 These types of incidents are typically excluded from general liability and property policies so organizations looking to protect their data and assets require either supplemental cyber coverage or standalone cyber insurance.